Right to Work

 As a web based application, Passport Proven is instantly familiar to anyone used to using the internet; it is cost effective to launch across all business and does not require the purchase of any additional hardware making it particularly good value for a business with more than one site.
 As long as an internet connection is available Passport Proven can be used at any time of the day or night.

 Our time and date stamped PDF reports are fully compliant with UKVI requirements for demonstrating the statutory excuse.
 In most cases these results are provided instantaneously.
 You also have the option for uploading an image of a non-standard document for checking by our experts.
 All of this gives you a significant saving in both time and administration whilst maintain the highest levels of integrity with your right to work compliance.
+For more information read our article on what is right to work?

 Answers to Common Questions